plogs/jsgoti/content/posts/acknowledgment.md

 ---

-In many organizations it's now fashionable to begin presentations with an _indigenous land acknowledgment_, usually something along these lines:
+In many organizations and events it's now fashionable to begin with an _indigenous land acknowledgment_, usually something along these
+lines:

 <div style='margin-left: .5em; margin-right: .5em; padding: 1em; background-color: #ffcc99; font-family: monospace;'>
 "We would like to begin by acknowledging that we are in